Invoca/style-guide/ruby/README.md

 Design your classes such that all public methods relate to a singular purpose.
 Similarly, define your methods such that each only accomplishes a single task.

-> TIP: Describe your class aloud and listen for usage of the word "AND" which implies that there are more responsibilities than there necessary.
+> TIP: Describe your class aloud and listen for usage of the word "AND" which implies that there are more responsibilities than are necessary.
 <details closed><summary>Examples</summary>

   ```ruby